bus710/Oceanside/README.md

 # gombed
-A project with Golang and MBED.
+A telemetry prototyping project based on Golang and MBED.